 The ectomycorrhizal basidiomycete Laccaria bicolor releases a secreted β-1,4 endocellulase that plays a key role in symbiosis development

-Feng Zheng, George E. Anasontzis, Aurore Labourel, Charlotte Champion, Mireille Haon, Minna Kemppainen, Carine Commun, Aurélie Deveau, Alejandro Pardo, Claire Veneault-Fourrey, Annegret Kohler, Marie-Noëlle Rosso, Bernard Henrissat, Jean-Guy Berrin, and Francis Martin
+Feng Zhang, George E. Anasontzis, Aurore Labourel, Charlotte Champion, Mireille Haon, Minna Kemppainen, Carine Commun, Aurélie Deveau, Alejandro Pardo, Claire Veneault-Fourrey, Annegret Kohler, Marie-Noëlle Rosso, Bernard Henrissat, Jean-Guy Berrin, and Francis Martin

 - In ectomycorrhiza, root ingress and colonization of the apoplast by colonizing hyphae is thought to rely mainly on the mechanical force that results from hyphal tip growth, but this could be enhanced by secretion of cell‐wall‐degrading enzymes, which have not yet been identified.
 The sole cellulose‐binding module (CBM1) encoded in the genome of the ectomycorrhizal Laccaria bicolor is linked to a glycoside hydrolase family 5 (GH5) endoglucanase, LbGH5‐CBM1.